 I recommend using the oven as a leavening chamber

-If, however, you prefer a long leavening, use 5 g of yeast and place the dough in the lower part of the refrigerator for 18-24 hours.
-When the time comes, take it out and put it in a warm place, waiting an hour before working with it again.
+If, however, you prefer a long leavening time, use 5 g of yeast and place the dough in the lower part of the refrigerator for 18-24 hours.
+When the time comes, take it out and put it in a warm place, waiting an hour before working it again.

-Turn on the oven at 200-220° static.
-Place pieces of caciocavallo , place the seasoning on top and proceed as in the recipe described.
-Grease with oil and bake for approximately 25'-30' minutes.
-The dough will have to rise and become soft.
-Always check that it does not burn and, if necessary, cover with aluminum foil at a certain point during cooking.
-Serve the sfincione warm or cold, with a sprinkling of oregano and adding more cheese and oil .
+Turn the oven on to 200-220° static.
+Put pieces of caciocavallo cheese, spread the topping on top and proceed as described in the recipe.
+Brush with oil and bake for about 25-30 minutes.
+The dough should rise and become soft.
+Keep an eye on it to make sure it doesn't burn and, if necessary, cover with aluminum foil at a certain point during cooking.
+Serve the sfincione warm or cold, with a sprinkling of oregano and, adding still more cheese and oil.

-- 1 kg mixed, golden and red onions
+- 1 kg of mixed onions, golden and red

 - 40 g of drained anchovy fillets in oil